hamed12232/fruits_app/README.md

   - Includes terms of service and privacy policy links.
   - All text strings use `AppTextStrings` constants.

+- `lib/features/auth/modules/sign_in/presentation/screen/sign_in_screen.dart`
+  - Screen for users to sign in using their phone number.
+  - Uses `CustomPhoneNumberField`.
+- `lib/features/auth/modules/sign_up/presentation/screen/sign_up_screen.dart`
+  - Screen for new user registration.
+  - Includes fields for name, phone number, and password.
+- `lib/features/auth/modules/verify_number/presentation/screen/verify_number_screen.dart`
+  - Asks the user to enter their phone number to receive an OTP.
+- `lib/features/auth/modules/otp_verification/presentation/screen/otp_verification_screen.dart`
+  - Screen for users to enter the OTP they received.
+  - Features a `Pinput` field for the code and a countdown timer.
+  - Includes widgets: `OtpPinField` and `TimerSection`.

 ### Modified
 - `lib/main.dart`
   - Starts app within `ScreenUtilInit` and points `home` to your chosen initial screen (`SpalshScreen` currently).
+  - Added routes for new auth screens in `AppRoute`.

 - `lib/features/splash/presentation/screen/spalsh_screen.dart`
   - Stack-based layout: